Clean-up days start Aug. 31 - The Tribune

 The City of Ironton will be having clean-up days for its residents at the end of the month.

 From Tuesday, Aug.
-31–Friday, Sept.
+31–Saturday, Sept.
 4, city residents will be able to drop things off at the Old Storms Creek Marina, which is on Second Street, right after the first Storms Creek Floodwall.

 The limit will be one truckload per resident and the resident must present a current city utility bill.